afanrasool/tf-k8s-helm/README.md

 - Terraform helm provider is using terraform version < v3.
 This meant I needed to set up Tiller with the required clusterrole.
 A step that could have been avoided if using Helm v3.

 - One or two parameters have been hard codes.
 Even though these are fairly static, the best practice would be to variablize these as well.
+- The permissions of the service account have not been narrowed down to specifically whats needed and have been kept wide to simplify things.
+This is against best practices and was only done for the interest of time and testing purposes.